bambuco2/PR17DDEEJVTH/README.md

 We have used measures such as Information Gain and Information gain ratio, to see, which attributes contribute the most when it comes to determining whether a random crime can be solved on not, based on presented attributes for that crime.
 <br/>
 ![alt text](https://github.com/bambuco2/PR17DDEEJVTH/blob/master/atributi.jpg)<br/>
+From this picture, we can see that Perpetrators sex and Perpetrators race are the strongest attributes, based on our calculations, these two attributes are the strongest, when it comes to determining whether a random crime can/will be solved.

 ### Finding similarities between years